peculiarOne/longmeadow-hugo/content/coronavirus.md

 title = "Coronavirus"
 +++

+## Update, September 17th

+We are now meeting in person at the church building on Sunday afternoons at 4pm.

+The Sunday morning live streams are continuing and will still be considered our "main" weekly gatherings, but the afternoons will provide a chance for those who wish to gather in person to do so.

+We're following current government guidance which means social distancing will be observed and face coverings will need to be worn within the building.
+In order to meet safely there will be a limit on the number of people who can attend and we'll be running a pre-booking system.
+[Book into an afternoon service here](https://tinyurl.com/longmeadowbooking/).

 ## Update, June 19th

 From this coming Sunday we'll be live streaming morning our services on YouTube.
 Head over to [our channel](https://tinyurl.com/LongmeadowLive) at 10:30am each Sunday to join us.